-In 2015, American Express collaborated with Wharton Innovation and Design Club, expecting creative user experience solutions generated by hybrid teams for its Serve card product.
-I joined the exploration as a designer, with teammates from Wharton Business School and Penn Engineering School.
+In 2015, American Express (AmEx) and Wharton Innovation & Design Club organized a design challenge jointly, expecting creative user experience solutions generated by student teams for its Serve card product.
+I joined the competition as a designer, and formed a hybrid team with teammates from business and engineering backgrounds.

 Serve Card Products

 Serve card series is a new kind of prepaid cards developed by American Express (AmEx).
 Customers can get it as easily as buying a gift card at convenient stores.
 However, once registered, the card can be used as a fully functional debit card with very low or no fees.